-CHT started the study of Sanskrit soon after his arrival in India.
-He made several translations, the most important being the KSS.
-In London he guided and edited a number of catalogues of books and manuscripts.
-(Sanskrit books by Rost 1897, Sanskrit manuscripts by Eggeling, Persian manuscripts by Ethé, Hindustani books by Blumhardt 1900, Hindi etc books by Blumhard 1902, Arabic and Persian manuscripts by Ross and Browne 1902).
+Tawney started the study of Sanskrit soon after his arrival in India, also learned Hindi and Persian.
+He made several translations, the most important being the Kathāsaritsāgara.
+In London he guided and edited a number of catalogues of books and manuscripts (Sanskrit books by Rost 1897, Sanskrit manuscripts by Eggeling, Persian manuscripts by Ethé, Hindustani books by Blumhardt 1900, Hindi, etc. books by Blumhardt 1902, Arabic and Persian manuscripts by Ross and Browne 1902).

 Publications: “Metrical Translation of the Vairâgya Śatakam or 100 Stanzas on Asceticism, by Bhartṛihari“, IA 5, 1876, 1-3, 65-67, 285f., 305-309; “Indian Folk-lore notes from the Pāli Jātakas and the Kathāsaritsāgara”, Journal of Philology 12, 1883, 112-126.

-– translated: Uttara Rama Charita, a Sanskrit Drama by Bhavabhuti.
-1874; The Malavikagnimitra, a Sanskrit Drama by Kalidasa.
+– Translated: Uttara Rama Charita, a Sanskrit Drama by Bhavabhuti.
+98 p.
+Calcutta 1874; The Malavikagnimitra, a Sanskrit Drama by Kalidasa.
 1875, 2nd ed.
-1891; Two Centuries of Bhartṛhari.
+16+96 p.
+Calcutta 1891; Two Centuries of Bhartṛhari.
 21+108 p.
 Calcutta 1877; Somadeva, Kathā Sarit Sāgara or Ocean of the Streams of story.
 1-2.
 590+695 p.
 B.I.
 Calcutta 1880-84; The Kathākośa or Treasury of Stories.
 23+260 p.
 L.1895; Merutuṅga, Prabandhacintāmaṇi, or, Wishing-stone of Narratives.
+1-2.
 B.I.
 Calcutta 1899-1901.

-– with F. W. Thomas: Catalogue of two Collections of Sanskrit MSS. in the India Office Library.
+– With F. W. Thomas: Catalogue of two Collections of Sanskrit MSS. in the India Office Library.
+4+60 p.
 L. 1903.

-Sources: Buckland, Dictionary; F. W. Thomas, JRAS 1923, 152-154; Wikipedia.
+Sources: Buckland, Dictionary; F. W. Thomas, JRAS 1923, 152-154; Wikipedia with photo.